-Christmas will be here before we know it, and what better way to reach out this season than to create a personal holiday greeting.
-In this tutorial we'll show you how to make one quickly and easily using a Premiere Pro template.
+What better way to reach out this season than to create a personal holiday greeting.
+In this tutorial we'll show you how to make one quickly and easily using a Premiere Pro Christmas video template.

 If you'd like to follow along, here's a list of the resources used.
 They're all from Envato Elements, and so included in a monthly subscription.

 - Romantic Christmas Night

 - Cooking Christmas Cookies

 - Family Celebrating Christmas

 This is how the template looks when you open it up.
 You can see that on the Timeline there's Main Scene, which is what you'll be editing.
 The effects—scratches, light leaks, vignette—are layered above it.

 The main project is broken down into three folders: Edit, Final and Assets.

 2. Add Footage and Stills

 Go into the Edit folder and open the Shots subfolder.